 Mexican food is easily one of my favorite genres of food.
 I could eat it everyday and in fact we do a Mexican dinner at least one night a week.
 We usually do tacos but I wanted to switch things up and make enchiladas.
 I had a packet of ground chicken I was going to stuff peppers with but that didn’t move me so I instead used it to create these enchiladas.
 They were so easy and so good.
 As far as enchilada sauce goes I swear by the Frontera brand- both their green and red sauce are amazing.
 These reheat well so enjoy the leftovers if there are any!

-1 can green chiles diced and slightly drained
+- 1 can Green Chiles, diced and slightly drained

-1 packet taco seasoning (I either make my own or love the Siete brand)
+- 1 packet Taco Seasoning (I either make my own or love the Siete brand)

-2 packets Frontera Red Enchilada sauce – trust me its the best sauce
+- 2 packets Frontera Red Enchilada Sauce (trust me, it's the best sauce!)

 - In a skillet add olive oil and sauté the onion about 5 minutes.
 Add in the ground chicken and cook until no longer pink.